Winds of change in the air as Andy Farrell assembles Ireland squad

 The selection at full-back is certainly open to conjecture.
 All five are, to at least some degree, wingers-cum-15s, witness how Leinster exchanged positions between Keenan and Jordan Larmour against the Dragons last weekend.

 Jacob Stockdale has also been tried at full-back on several occasions by Ulster this season, with decidedly mixed results.
-While still a match-winner going forward, his defence and positioning were less than full proof in the games against Edinburgh and Ulster.
+While still a match-winner going forward, his defence and positioning were less than foolproof in the games against Edinburgh and Ulster.

 Retained